François Cevert: Death

 Word of the severity of the crash gradually reached the pit area.
 Footage shows track personnel and members of other teams, including Lotus owner Colin Chapman heading for the Tyrrell pit where Stewart parked his car.
 Chapman was told by Lotus team manager Peter Warr that Cevert was the driver involved and that it was "very bad".
 When Stewart exited his car, Chapman apparently deduced simply from his expression that it was a fatal accident.
 The Lotus team boss shook his head and stated mournfully, "Cevert... bloody hell."
 He then sighed and started walking slowly back to the Lotus pits.

 Peterson returned to the pits and Team Lotus boss Peter Warr asked him about Cevert's crash.
 Peterson's response was "I have never seen anything like it".
 He was later interviewed about the crash in 1975 in SVT, the Swedish television broadcaster in a documentary about Ronnie.
 He explained about the terrible sight of Cevert's body when he found him lying scattered in pieces of the wreckage.
 Peterson was still visibly shaken when talking about the accident and he also said that Cevert was his closest friend in F1.

-Wilson Fittipaldi said he talked to Cevert earlier, wishing him good luck.
+Wilson Fittipaldi Júnior said he talked to Cevert earlier, wishing him good luck.
 After Cevert crashed, Wilson was still oblivious as to why all cars were returning to the pits, and why the crowd was silent.
 He then noticed that only Jackie Stewart's Tyrrell returned and not Cevert's.
 He talked with his race engineer, asking what happened.
 After the engineer confirmed Cevert's death, and being told the qualifying session would restart, Wilson got out of his car and furiously called the decision "bullshit", as he sat on top of the pit wall and refused to go back.
 Emerson Fittipaldi claims he parked his car shortly thereafter and immediately got out without speaking.
 He later called Cevert's death "[o]ne of the saddest [days] of my career.
 I asked [myself] 'is this what I really want?' as I was in the paddock".
 After the qualifying session resumed, he returned to his car, however.
 Because of Cevert's death, Tyrrell withdrew its entry for this GP, and Stewart did not run what had been planned to be his final, and 100th, race.
 Cevert was 29 years and 224 days old.
 He is buried in the Cimetière de Vaudelnay in the village of Vaudelnay, Maine-et-Loire.